leggedrobotics/interactive_navigation/README.md

 To submit a job, cd into `IsaacLab-Internal` and run
 ```bash
 ./docker/cluster/cluster_interface.sh job "argument1" "argument2" ...
 ```
-You can submit multiple jobs in parallel.
+Multiple jobs can be submitted in parallel.
 If you need to update your docker environment, you need to repeat step 5 of the setup (push singularity image)